How to install PostgreSQL (PSQL) in Ubuntu 18.04 – Advanced Open Source Database

 postgres=# help You are using psql, the command-line interface to PostgreSQL.
 Type: \copyright for distribution terms \h for help with SQL commands \? for help with psql commands \g or terminate with semicolon to execute query \q to quit OR postgres=# \h

-By default the postgres user comes with blank password but you can set password for postgres using below command.
+By default, the Postgres user comes with a blank password but you can set a password for Postgres using below command.

 postgres=# \password postgres Enter new password: Enter it again: